LIBERATING FOOTBALL TRAVEL

 In 2014, the club announced plans to move out and build a new stadium at Kajzerica in Novi Zagreb, the proposal gaining traction in the wave of enthusiasm after the 2018 World Cup.
 Since then, costs, logistics and the earthquake of 2020 have discounted this option, the thinking being that the Maksimir should be rebuilt.

-The stadium comprises four stands: the main West one (Tribina Zapad) and the Tribina Istok (East) facing it along the sidelines; the home North end and the South one opposite, where the handful of visiting fans are generally gathered.
-The East Stand remains closed off until safety inspectors sign it off as being secure enough to accommodate spectators, this side of the stadium having suffered most from the earthquake.
+The stadium currently comprises three stands: the main West (Tribina Zapad), the home North end and the South one opposite, where the handful of visiting fans are generally gathered.
+The East Stand, the Tribina Istok, remains closed off until safety inspectors sign it off as being secure enough to accommodate spectators, this side of the stadium having suffered most from the 2020 earthquake.

 Going to the stadium – tips and timings

-Take trams 4, 5, 7, 11 or 12 to the stop right by the stadium, still shown on most maps as Bukovačka, but renamed Park Maksimir.
+Take trams 4, 5, 7, 11 or 12 to the stop right by the stadium, Park Maksimir.
 The 11 and 12 run from the main square, Trg bana Josipa Jelačića.
-The 4 runs from the train terminus, Glavni kolodvor.
+The 4 runs from the train station, Glavni kolodvor, the 5 and 7 from the bus station.

 Some regional trains stop at Maksimir, the small station behind the stadium a ten-minute walk to the ground through a tangle of residential streets.